Arnavjain2503/CSI-Assignment4/README.md

-# 🚀 CSI-Assignment 4: Express Advanced Server
+# 🚀 CSI-Assignment 4: Express Web Server

 A modular and professional-grade **Express.js web server** with clean routing, middleware, form handling, and multiple API endpoints.
 Built to demonstrate **industry-level backend architecture** and stand out in competitive internship assignments.